 Rinku - 12-Sep-17 @ 12:11 AM

-Hi I am 35 years old, I hold an undergraduate degree in Forensic Psychobiology (2:1) which I obtained 13 years ago...
+I am 35 years old, I hold an undergraduate degree in Forensic Psychobiology (2:1) which I obtained 13 years ago...
 I have been working as self employed in managerial roles within the Post Office sector for many years and now would like a change of career and would like to train as a primary school teacher which was my initial goal...
 I would like advice on where to start for training/teaching courses and work placements as I am not sure.
 Would I need to study for another degree again to gain PGCE?
 Would I be able to receive funding?
-I am currently a full time mum to two primary school children residing in Scotland.

 Ash - 16-Jul-17 @ 2:11 AM

-Hi I have a third class honours in Genetics completed in 2001.
+I have a third class honours in Genetics completed in 2001.
 I'm 36 and have been working in hospitality for over 16 years.
 I would love to become a teacher but have no idea where to start, can i use my degree to get me on postgrad course?
 How can i pay my bills , mortgage etc while studying especially since if i have to do a full undergraduate course again I cannot get any funding as I already have a degree.
-Any advice on where to start would be greatly appreciated.

 careerchanger - 13-Jul-17 @ 10:36 AM

-Hi all, I have worked as a primary teacher overseas in Dublin, Singapore and India with B.ed and early years childhood diploma qualifications.
+I have worked as a primary teacher overseas in Dublin, Singapore and India with B.ed and early years childhood diploma qualifications.
 I have also completed my T.A level 3 diploma from U.K recently.
 I have just been able to start working as a Mid Day Supervisor.
 What should I do to get atleast Teaching Assistant role if not the Teacher's role?
-J

 J - 10-May-17 @ 11:06 PM

 Hi??
 I am a licensed teacher in the Philippines.
 I have a two year experience in teaching.
 I would like to know if I am qualified for a teaching assistant job here in the UK.
 Do I still need to study here or take some course related to TA?
-Thank you so much in advance for your response.

 che - 4-Mar-17 @ 11:31 PM